Hayes-Wheelwright matrix: Process choices

-Projects is a process choice added by later writers.
-It refers to large-scale unique products.
-They are unique to the customer and are often too big to move, thus the project is the process of choice.

 Job shop

 Job shops are semi-custom manufacturing processes with small-to-medium volume.
 Products are either unique to the order or have inconsistent demand with long gaps between orders.
 Because each output is different, efficiency is difficult.
 Each order requires varying structure, materials, form and possibly processing in accordance with the customer's design and specification, resulting in a jumbled flow with no repetitive pattern.
 This usually requires a process layout in which the machines are grouped in different areas of the shop according to purpose or function.
 This manufacturing process also requires highly skilled and experienced labor.
 Besides manufacturing operations like tools, machine and die manufacturers, it can also apply to service operations such as law offices, medical practices, automobile repair and tailor shops.

 Batch

 Batch processes produce similar items on a repeated basis, often in higher volumes than job shops.
 Management might accumulate products so they can be processed together.
 The larger volume and repetition of requirements allows management to take a more effective manufacturing route as they optimize capacity and significantly reduce costs.
 There is a disconnected line flow or intermittent flow since the work-in-process move about different machine grouping in the shop in a jumbled fashion.
 It is smoother than job shop processing because the volume is higher and similarity in items allows the manufacturer to take advantage of the repetition.
 Printing and machine shops that have contracts for higher volumes of products are examples of the batch process in manufacturing.
 Examples of service operations could include some offices, some operations in hospitals, university and school classes and food preparations.